secretstartups/handbook/communication/index.html.md

 ## Avoid using Git in Project Names

-Avoid using _Git_ in internal and external compnay related programs.
+Avoid using _Git_ in internal and external company related programs.
 While GitLab started as a source control platform, we have become [The DevOps Platform](https://about.gitlab.com/solutions/devops-platform/).